blokks/legacy-docs/src/content/create-templates/pseudo-elements.md

 url = "https://css-tricks.com/pseudo-element-roundup/"
 +++

-Using `pseudo-elements` you can extend the structure of the schedule with CSS.
-Pseudo-elements will add extra elements `:before` and `:after` the element’s content.
-These elements are visible to the user and are styleable with CSS.
+With `pseudo-elements` you can extend the structure of the schedule using only CSS.
+Pseudo elements will add extra elements `:before` and `:after` the element’s content.
+These elements are visible to the user and styleable with CSS.

-Adding `:before` and `:after` is basically the same as:
+Adding `:before` and `:after` works basically the same as the following:

 ```html
 <div>